edgio-docs/edgio-docs/src/pages/guides/app_security/rate_rules.md

 Requests that exceed the rate limit may be dropped, redirected to another URL, or sent a custom response.
-The type of enforcement action that will take place is determined by the Security Application Manager configuration that leverages it.
+The type of enforcement action that will take place is determined by the Security Application configuration that leverages it.

 ## How Does It Work? {/*how-does-it-work*/}